Quick answer

 Grid-tied mining asks permission.
-Off-grid mining doesn’t.
-No interconnection agreement, no utility demand charge, no ISP that can throttle your pool connection, no jurisdiction that can flip a switch.
-An off-grid rig is the purest expression of the Mining Hacker thesis: a Bitcoin miner is a portable, dispatchable load that turns stranded or self-generated energy into the hardest money on earth — anywhere, with nobody’s approval.
+Off-grid mining doesn't — no interconnection agreement, no utility demand charge, no ISP that can throttle you, no jurisdiction that can flip a switch.
+A Bitcoin miner is a portable, dispatchable load that turns stranded or self-generated energy into the hardest money on earth, anywhere, with nobody's approval.
+This pillar maps the four independence axes: power, connectivity, site, and custody.

 The four axes of going off-grid